SpectralVectors/TransMat/README.md

 MixRGB - Soft Light

+# Currently unsupported Blender Nodes

+Anything NOT in the above list is unsupported, however, there are some common Blender nodes that do not currently have support that are likely to be in many materials.

+Color Ramp

+Mapping

+Normal

+Bump

+Displacement

+RGB Curves

+Brightness/Contrast

+Separate RGB, XYZ, HSV

+Combine RGB, XYZ, HSV

+Group

+Frame

+Script

+If a node is in the unsupported list, it doesn't mean it won't be supported, only that I haven't yet found a way to port it over.

+I'm planning on first getting all the nodes that have direct equivalents sorted out, then looking at nodes that require custom coded solutions.

 # Limitations

 If you use a node that is not on the supported list, your material will not transfer properly, if it transfers at all.

-Some very common Blender nodes are not yet supported (Color Ramp!
-ShadertoRGB!), and it will take time to figure out the proper Unreal equivalent for all of Blender's Nodes.
+Some very common Blender nodes are not yet supported and it will take time to figure out the proper Unreal equivalent for all of Blender's Nodes.

 It redirects stdout to create the python file, so if you are printing to the console, it will interfere with the script.